Condensations in higher categories: Condensations and higher Karoubi envelopes

+\begin{remark} Higher categories like $\spadesuit_n$ freely generated by some pasting diagram are sometimes called ``computads'' in the higher category theory literature, or ``$n$-computads'' when one wants to emphasize the category number.
+They will exist in any model of $n$-categories: if one cannot present an $n$-category by a pasting diagram, then one's notion of ``$n$-category'' is clearly deficient.
+Indeed, the ability to present $n$-categories by pasting diagrams is the fundamental axiom used in \cite{BSP2011}.

-\begin{remark} One must be a bit cautious when working with free $n$-categories, also sometimes called ``$n$-computads'' in the higher category literature, because of the weakness of composition.
+Just like our $n$-categories, our $n$-computads are always weak.
+One must be a bit cautious when working with $n$-computads because of this weakness.
 Consider, for example, the free $3$-category with a single object $\bullet$, no nonidentity $1$-morphisms, and one generating $2$-morphism $x : \id_\bullet \to \id_\bullet$.
 Up to isomorphism, the complete list of $2$-morphisms in this category consists of the powers of $x$.
 But there are many $3$-morphisms, all invertible, parameterizing the ways that the $2$-morphism $x$ can braid around itself.
 For a related caution, see~\cite{MR3087175}. \end{remark}